-Adolescent Day Treatment: 1-8-1 at Salt Point Center and BETA
+Adolescent Day Treatment: 1-8-1

-This day treatment program is fully integrated with clinical services for severely emotionally disabled students who need a more restrictive environment that combines academics, leading to a Regents, GED or IEP diploma.
+This day treatment program is fully integrated with clinical services for severely emotionally disabled students who need a more restrictive environment that combines academics, leading to a Regents, GED\ or IEP diploma.
 The high school program is located at BETA.
 The middle school program is located at Salt Point Center.
 The referred student must exhibit a cluster of behaviors that results in a principal diagnosis, as specified in the American Psychiatric Association's Diagnostic and Statistical Manual.
 Counseling services are provided by the Astor Services for Children and Families.